10 best countries to study abroad and work in 2021

 On the brighter side, you can work part-time for 20 hours a week on-campus or off-campus.
 And you don’t need a work visa to be able to do that!
 A student permit is enough.

-Now that you have a general idea of which country offers what, you must be asking yourself ‘How to choose a country to study abroad?’
+Now that you have a general idea of which country offers what, you must be asking yourself ‘Which country has the best education system?’ and ‘How to choose the right country for myself?‘

 In case you get stuck or have any doubts, or if you want to know more about any of these countries, feel free to reach out to us.
 Or…drop a comment!